greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 Bugs resolved
 * Fixed translation issue in expert settings, clipboard format options not being updated right away after switching UI language, see bug #3576073

+Known issues:
+* Greenshot general: the I-Beam cursor isn't displayed correctly on the final result.
+* Greenshot general: Not all hotkeys can be changed in the editor.
+For example the pause or the Windows key need to be modified directly in the ini.
+* Greenshot editor: Rotate only rotates the screenshot, not the added elements or cursor
+* Confluence Plug-in: the retrieving of the current page from firefox only works on the currently displayed Firefox tab.
+This is a problem since Firefox 13 and it is currently unknown if there is a fix.

 1.0.4 build 2177 Release Candidate 4

 Bugs resolved:
 * Fixed error during OAuth process due to authorization dialog not opening, see bug #3578480
 * Fixed error in external command plugin, see bugs #3578391, #3578379, #3578377
 * Fixed editor window not being resized to image size, see bug #3578325

 1.0.3 build 2159 Release Candidate 3